-Episode 6 - Possession Orders for Children Under 3
+Episode 6 - Play Nice or The Judge Could Bench You: Possession Orders for Children Under Three

 Good afternoon and welcome to the top Texas Lawyers podcast.
 I'm Brian Abercrombie, and with me as always is my Doc Holiday to my whitener, Sam Sanchez.
 I'm your huckleberry.
 So happy holidays, Sam.